 As you can see, there are many options to correct tuberous breasts.
 There is not a one size fits all approach and it is always customised to treat you.

-Dr Doyle often performs breast lift with implants surgery to correct this condition.
+Dr Doyle can also perform breast lift surgery with implants to address this condition.
 This procedure involves placing the implant and lifting the breast tissue.
-The advantage of this approach is that it can improve both the shape and size of the breasts in one surgery.
+The advantage of this approach is that it can address both the shape and size of the breasts in one surgery.

-If you would like to learn more about your options or book a consultation with Dr Doyle, please contact our office today.
+If you would like to learn more about your surgery options or book a consultation with Dr Doyle on the Gold Coast, please contact our office today.
 During your consultation, Dr Doyle will be able to provide medical advice about your options for cosmetic surgery.

 Tuberous Breast Augmentation Recovery

-For healing time after tuberous breast implant surgery, it takes roughly two months.
+For recovery time after tuberous breast implant surgery, it takes roughly two months.
 This, however, varies from patient to patient.
-It may be simpler to recover if you have family and friends nearby who can assist you.
+It’s helpful for recovery if you have family and friends nearby who can assist you.

-The first two weeks are critical after your procedure.
+The first two weeks are crucial after your procedure.
 It’s important when recovering to take it easy and follow your instructions.
 Rest, even if you feel good.

-After two weeks, most patients are able to return to work and continue their daily activities.
+After two weeks, most patients can return to work and continue their daily activities.

-Always make sure you watch for any discomfort and let Dr Doyle know of any concerns, no matter how small.
-Attend all your appointments and ensure you get plenty of rest.
+Always make sure you monitor any discomfort and let Dr Doyle know of any concerns.
+It is also important to attend all your appointments and ensure you get plenty of rest.

 Tuberous Breast Medicare

 Correction of tuberous breast deformity is a medical treatment.
-This means that Medicare and private health insurance rebates are available.
+This means that Medicare and private health insurance rebates may be available.

-Please note that there will still be out of pocket costs.
+Please note that there will generally still be out-of-pocket costs.

 If you have private health insurance and qualify for a Medicare item number, your hospital costs may also be covered.

-If you wish to use the tuberous breast Medicare, please get a referral for your initial consult.
-He will then determine your candidacy and assist you with your application to Medicare.
+If you wish to use the tuberous breast Medicare, please get a referral from your GP for your initial consultation.
+Dr Doyle will then determine your candidacy and suitability.

 You can learn how to get a medical referral here.